QingxuanTuo/webcam-pm25-toolbox/README.md

 ## Workflow Description

-The notebook performs the following steps:
+The code performs the following steps:

 1. Define download parameters (country, city, pollutant, time range).
 2. Send a request to the EEA API and retrieve parquet file URLs.